Frequently Asked Questions

 Dental hygienists who are currently registered and are in good standing in a Canadian jurisdiction can apply.

 There are two required non-refundable fees.
-There is an administration fee of $80 for the pre-application review, which requires a potential candidate to submit a self-assessment to determine whether they have sufficient evidence of learning to support a successful application.
+There is an administration fee of $250 for the pre-application review, which requires a potential candidate to submit a self-assessment to determine whether they have sufficient evidence of past learning, to support a successful application.

 All fees are subject to change without notice.